Dieter Popp: Modalities of espionage

 Within a relatively short time of his arrival at the ministry, Egon Streffer had access to Defence Ministry documents covered by virtually the entire range of "secrecy classifications".
 One reason for Streffer's rapid promotion was that most of his colleagues had taken jobs in the ministry hoping that foreign travel would be a part of the job.
-There was little competition for a desk job as a low-profile clerk based permanently in sleepy Bonn.
+There was minimal competition for a desk job as a low-profile clerk based permanently in sleepy Bonn.
 He worked alone in his office, located in an annex of the main staff office.
 In the judgement of one commentator, supervision of ministry staff was clearly very lax ("Die Kontrolle der Mitarbeiter war offensichtlich überaus lax").
 Popp, meanwhile, retained his job as an insurance agent.
 The two men formed a highly efficient spy team.
 Popp handled liaison.
 He was in receipt of coded messages from handlers in East Berlin, using a specially configured Panasonic radio receiver housed in a small suitcase.
 The messages he received enabled him to identify and pre-select for Streffer the orders and special requests from the eastern security services.

 Streffer was in charge of intelligence gathering.
 His administrative role in the operations room of the planning staff meant that his ministry work included the recording and copying of documents, as well as the disposal of those documents not needing to be retained.
 His access levels included documents that were "Highly secret" ("Streng geheim"), "NATO secret" and "US-top secret".
 Streffer simply took those documents of interest to intelligence chiefs in East Berlin, and during his lunch break, while colleagues were otherwise preoccupied, placed them casually on the backseat of his car, loosely contained inside copies of popular magazines such as Spiegel or Stern.
 (It was widely reported later that he had removed documents from his office "stuffed under his shirt", but Popp insisted that this was an incorrect detail added by prosecutors at his (Popp's)) trial in 1991.
 Streffer then drove home at the end of the day: his partner took the magazines and made copies of the documents hidden inside them the same day.
 The next day Streffer took the documents back to the office and returned them to the files in which they belonged or, where they were not to be retained, destroyed them.